Topological generation of special linear groups: Introduction and statement of results

-Let us make a few comments about the theorem.
-First of all, the assumption that $k$ is an uncountable algebraically closed field is made for the sake of convenience.
-It is evident some condition on $k$ is required, as $G(k)$ is locally finite when $k=\overline{\mathbb{F}_p}$.
-However once the main theorem has been established over uncountable fields, analogous results can be recovered under much weaker hypotheses on $k$.
-In characteristic $p=0$, the result holds over any field (see Corollary 3.8 below).
-In positive characteristic, the result holds over any algebraically closed field of positive transcendence degree (see Corollary 3.9), or any field of infinite transcendence degree over the prime field.

-Now let us describe the proof strategy for Theorem 1.1.
+\end{theorem} Let us make a few comments about the theorem.
+First, the assumption that $n>2$ is made for purposes of uniformity.
+Theorem 4.5 below provides the relevant necessary and sufficient conditions for $SL_2(k)$.
+Second, it follows from the above theorem that for any noncentral conjugacy class $C$ of $G=SL_n(k)$, $n\geq3$, it is possible to generate $G$ topologically by choosing $n$ elements from $C$.
+Furthermore, this bound is sharp.
+If $C$ is a class of transvections, it is easy to see that at least $n$ conjugates in $C$ are required to generate $G$ topologically. \\

 The notion of a generic property underlies much of the reasoning given below, so let us fix its meaning in the present context.
-Assume $X(k)$ is an irreducible variety defined over an uncountable algebraically closed field.
-A \emph{generic} subset of $X(k)$ contains the complement of a countable union of proper closed subvarieties of $X(k)$.
-The complement of a generic subset is a $\textit{meagre}$ set.
+For any irreducible variety $X$ defined over an algebraically closed field $k$, say a subset of $X$ is \textit{generic} if it contains the complement of a countable union of proper closed subvarieties of $X$.
+Note over any uncountable algebraically closed field a generic subset has $k$-points.

+In the statement of Theorem 1.1 it is assumed that $G=SL_n(k)$ is defined over an uncountable algebraically closed field $k$.
+It is evident some condition on $k$ is required, as $G$ is locally finite when $k$ is algebraic over a finite field.
+However once Theorem 1.1 has been established, it is possible to use this result to substantially relax the assumptions placed on $k$.
+Furthermore, the existence of a single tuple $\omega\in\Omega$ topologically generating $G$ can be used to establish that some larger subset of tuples in $\Omega$ generate $G$ topologically.

+\begin{theorem} Let $C_1,\ldots, C_e$ be noncentral conjugacy classes of $G=SL_n(k)$, $n\geq3$, where $k$ is any field.
+Assume $\sum_{i=1}^e\gamma_i\leq n(e-1)$, and it is not the case that $e=2$ and $C_1,C_2$ are quadratic. \begin{itemize} \item[$(i)$] If $k$ is an uncountable algebraically closed field, a generic subset of tuples in $\Omega$ generate $G$ topologically. \item[$(ii)$] If $k$ is any field of characteristic zero, a nonempty open subset of tuples in $\Omega$ generate $G$ topologically. \item[$(iii)$] If $k$ is an algebraically closed field that is not algebraic over a finite field, a dense subset of tuples in $\Omega$ generate $G$ topologically. \end{itemize} \end{theorem}

+Similarly if $G$ is any simply connected simple algebraic group defined over a field $k$, and $\omega\in\Omega$ is a tuple that topologically generates $G$, natural analogues to conditions $(i)-(iii)$ exist (see Theorem 6.2 below).